lengstrom/gitlinks/README.md

 ## EZ Setup
-- Go to https://github.com/new and make a new repository with a short, memorable name (Your shortlinks will reside at
+- Go to https://github.com/new and make a new repository with a short, memorable name (Remember: your shortlinks will reside at
-<username>.github.io/<repository name>/<link key>).
+`<username>.github.io/<repository name>/<link key>`).
 -